jianfeizhang/jupyterlab-black-theme/README.md

-# jupyterlab-black-theme
+# Installation

+1. Go the directory
-Install the theme extension:
+2. Install the theme extension

 jupyter labextension install

+3. Restart Jupyterlab

-Restart Jupyterlab, the black theme option would be an option of JupyterLab Theme in Settings
+The black theme option would be an option of JupyterLab Theme in Settings

 ![Alt text](./black-theme.png?raw=true "black-theme")